JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/dependency-injection-in-swift-ui.md

 ---
 date: 2021-10-28 6:13
 description: SwiftUI comes with its own Dependency Injection framework.
 Learn what dependency injection is, and how to utilize the Setter Injection provided by swift.
-tags: iOS, MacOS, SwiftUI, Technology, Tutorial, Dependency-Injection
+tags: iOS, macOS, SwiftUI, Technology, Tutorial, Dependency-Injection
 ---

 # Dependency Injection